 A free PT session, a free pass to a class you teach, a month free of membership, or free products that you are an ambassador for!
 Referral schemes are also great.
 Don’t forget to incentivise your clients with something that is worth them telling their friends, families or colleagues about.
 How about offering them a free PT session per 2 friends they refer to you?

 Read all of this and not sure where to start?
-If you run a gym, are responsible for marketing a fitness business, or are a personal trainer who wants to increase their clientele, we can help!
+If you run a gym or bike shop, are responsible for marketing a fitness business, or are a personal trainer who wants to increase their clientele, we can help!

 Cariad has a wealth of in-house experience specific to your industry, get in touch to discuss how we can help you achieve your targets.